asia-meidia/mqtt-ssl/README.md

     mosquitto_passwd passfile publisher

-There it is, not everything is prepared.
-We can run mosquitto now with the following command so that it gets configured with the configuration file we just created.
+There it is, now everything is prepared.
+We can run mosquitto with the following command so that it gets configured with the configuration file we just created.

     mosquitto –c mosquitto.conf